Proposed Research Initiated by Students and Mentors (PRISM) Program for UM Medical Students

 - Program Activities

-Any faculty member of the University of Maryland, Baltimore (UMB) who holds at minimum Assistant Professorship position and has suitable research support to mentor a medical student can be a PRISM research mentor.
+Any faculty member of the University of Maryland, Baltimore (UMB) who holds at minimum an Assistant Professorship position and has suitable research support to mentor a medical student can be a PRISM research mentor.
 Students are strongly encouraged to consult with the Office of Student Research prior to and during the choice of a mentor.
 A listing of many faculty members and their research at the School of Medicine is available online via the UM SOM departmental websites and the Faculty Profiles website.
+Please also refer to the listing of faculty provided through the FRCT course and OSR that includes UMB faculty available to mentor students.

 First year medical students currently enrolled at the University of Maryland School of Medicine